 Old Silver Beach

 Falmouth’s most popular beach lies on Buzzards Bay.
 It is also recognized as one of the best Cape Cod beaches!
-The long stretch of sandy coastline and soft waters attract both travelers and residents.
+The long stretch of sandy coastline and soft waters attracts both travelers and residents.
 Like other Falmouth beaches, lifeguards are on duty (likely watching for the 150+ great white sharks swimming along Cape Cod).
 There is also a delicious snack shack that serves fried seafood, chicken fingers, burgers, etc., in addition to serving ice cream and other sweet treats.
 Clean public restrooms are located at Old Silver Beach, and they have outdoor showers.
-As of August 2019, the paid parking lot costs $20 per vehicle, but check the visitor website for up-to-date parking information for the beaches in Falmouth.
+As of August 2019, the paid parking lot costs $20 per vehicle, but check the Falmouth visitor website for up-to-date parking information for the beaches in Falmouth.
 Most lots require vehicles to display a purchased parking sticker (which may be provided by your hotel or apartment rental).

 Located right next to its much larger neighbor, Falmouth Heights, Bristol Beach is quiet and small.
 It, too, looks across the Vineyard Sound to Martha’s Vineyard.
 Bristol Beach is a good spot if you only have a couple of hours to spend at the beach.
 If you are wanting a true beach day, head to Falmouth Heights or Old Silver Beach.

 Heading to Cape Cod on a romantic getaway?
 Wake up early (like really early) to watch the sunrise from one of the town’s beaches.
 The coastline reminded me of walking along the rocky terrain while exploring Galway, Ireland.
 The sunrise over the water is certainly stunning, but it is also neat to watch fishing boats head out to sea for the day.
 The birds, too, are out fishing for breakfast.
 It’s a serene and peaceful way to start the day!